 - Sexual favors or prostitution to get money or OxyContin directly from a dealer.

-- Taking OxyContin from loved ones for whom it was prescribed without their knowledge or permission.
+- Taking OxyContin from loved ones without their knowledge or permission.

 - Multiple attempts to defraud emergency room physicians with complaints of pain to get prescriptions for OxyContin.

-- Use of online pharmacies, which operate overseas and are not held to any safety or verification standards.
+- Use of online pharmacies, which operate overseas and that don’t adhere to any safety or verification standards.

 OxyContin Withdrawal and Detox

-In addition to the effects of addiction, the psychological and physical dependence OxyContin produces in users can often be enough to deter an individual from withdrawing from the drug to get sober.
+The psychological and physical dependence OxyContin produces in users can be enough to deter them from trying to get sober.

 |Physical Withdrawal Symptoms||Emotional Withdrawal Symptoms|